• Skip to main content

 Endemic: Yes

 Platypus is one of two mammals that lay eggs, the other being the echidna.
 Only found in mainland Australia and Tasmania, it is often called a duck-billed platypus.
-Its tail resembles that of a beaver, while it has a webbed foot similar to an otter.
+Its tail resembles a beaver’s, while it has a webbed foot similar to an otter.

 The secrets to spotting them are to know where they might be and to remain still and quiet.
 They tend to be most active at dawn and dusk, but we were lucky.
 Our patience paid off, and we spotted this one in the late afternoon.